VF-142: 1990s

-The squadron deployed on the March 8, 1990, to the Mediterranean for a six-month deployment once again with Dwight D. Eisenhower.
+The squadron deployed on 8 March 1990, to the Mediterranean for a six-month deployment once again with Dwight D. Eisenhower.
 Ghostriders aircrew engaged many NATO aircraft in exercise Dragon Hammer 90, and the new F-14Bs proved to be superior performers.
-The aircraft carrier transited the Suez Canal on August 8 in response to Iraq's invasion of Kuwait.
+The aircraft carrier transited the Suez Canal on 8 August in response to Iraq's invasion of Kuwait.
 Dwight D. Eisenhower and Airwing 7 were the first to arrive and took up station in the Red Sea in support of Operation Desert Shield.
 The first ever Red Sea battle group was well protected under the F-14Bs flying combat air patrol.
 The squadron exceeded 2,300 flight hours and logged over 1,200 arrested landings in their new Tomcats.
 The Ghostriders maintenance did an outstanding job in maintaining the new systems, and the squadron completed 1227 of 1229 assigned sorties.
 With a conflict in the Persian Gulf brewing, the Ghostriders took a short break after returning, but quickly got back on an accelerated turnaround schedule in case the need arose for more carriers in the Middle East.

 In October 1990, the squadron got in a quick at sea period for some carrier refresher.
 From the end of November to the end of December saw the squadron completing the most successful FFARP ever with an 11.5:1 kill ratio.
 This earned the squadron the FFARP trophy for 1990.
 The Ghostriders quickly resumed full training as the crisis in the Middle East loomed.
 The squadron combined regular turnaround training with constant carrier qualification readiness to provide a ready asset.
 After the crisis passed the next deployment was finally set for September 1991.
-Dwight D. Eisenhower departed Norfolk on September 26, 1991 for a 6 month deployment to the Persian Gulf.
+Dwight D. Eisenhower departed Norfolk on 26 September 1991 for a 6 month deployment to the Persian Gulf.
 While acting as a deterrent to regional aggression, the Ghostriders participated in many joint and multi-national exercises throughout the six months in the region.
 On the way home, Dwight D. Eisenhower was tasked to be the focal point of Teamwork 92, a large multi-national exercise in the North Atlantic.

 After a brief break that followed their six-month deployment, the Ghostriders returned to full speed preparing for their transition to USS George Washington.
 The newest carrier in the fleet at the time welcomed CVW-7 in the early fall of 1992 and quickly got underway with a six-week shakedown cruise.